Pythack/Custom-selection/README.md

 * Change the background color of the selection
 * Change the text shadow of the selection
 * View live preview while editing
+* Customize for specific websites

 ### In development
-* Customize for specific websites
+* Style

 ## Permissions
 * Display notifications to you